heroku/cowboy/manual/cowboyku_rest.md

-cowboy_rest
+cowboyku_rest
 ===========

-The `cowboy_rest` module implements REST semantics on top of the HTTP protocol.
+The `cowboyku_rest` module implements REST semantics on top of the HTTP protocol.

 This module cannot be described as a behaviour due to most of